thisdougb/ansible-communote/README.md

 ## build_db_instance.yml

 Builds the backend database instance with mysql.
-Of note is that it initialises the database with a root passwords, and then stores that password in the HashiCorp Vault.
+Of note is that it initialises the database with a root password, and then stores that password in the HashiCorp Vault.
 This means no human actually sets/sees the root password, but Ansible has access to it (as we see later) via the vault.

 Checking the vault (in this demo env), we can see the password has been stored:
 ```